surifirstpin/biplus_documentation/docs/New Website.md

 Get Informed with the insights and resources provided by us.

 ## Our Instant Insights provide Instant values
-We create an ability to turn your actions into opportunity In hand
+We create an ability to turn your actions into opportunity In hand.

 ## Introducing FirstPin Technologies